 You have probably heard of the maxim “don’t put all your eggs in one basket”.
 It is applicable in many different facets of life, including investing.
 To put all your eggs in one basket means to invest all of your money in just one portfolio and risk losing all of your capital should the investment go south.
 When you diversify, you spread out the risk across multiple investment portfolios.
 That’s the basic premise behind diversification.
 Let’s dive deeper into this.

-Diversification is a risk management strategy
+Diversification risk management strategy

 Savvy investors diversify their investments by spreading out their capital across multiple portfolios.
 It is an investing strategy used to manage risk.
 The risk refers to unsystematic risks such as business risk and financial risk.
 Unlike systematic risk that affects the market in its entirety regardless of investment vehicle, industry, or country, unsystematic risk is specific to a company, industry, market, economy, or country.
 It is, therefore, diversifiable and the risk exposure can be reduced via diversification.